MurylloEx/DeflectJS-API-Hooking/README.md

 Our example will show how to change the behavior of the console.log function using a replacement hook.

-The console.log by default display a text parameter specified in log(str).
-Let's change the real output to "Hooked: " + str.
-When the user call console.log(str) again will display a string "Hooked: " + str.
-Thus, console.log("Test!") gives "Hooked: Test!" instead of "Test!".
+The console.log by default display a text parameter specified in log(str), thus let's change the real output to "Hooked: " + str.
+When an user call console.log(str) the string displayed should be "Hooked: " + str.
+After attach our hook, console.log("Test!") will give "Hooked: Test!" instead of "Test!".

 Original output when calling console.log